Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Background and Related Work

 \section{Background and Related Work}

-The domain of video-based crash detection has evolved significantly, moving from classical computer vision techniques to modern deep learning and language-guided approaches.
-This section provides background on the foundational methods that preceded LLM integration and reviews the key developments in Vision-Language Models (VLMs) and their application to video understanding, which together set the stage for the methods surveyed in this paper.
+Video-based crash detection has evolved through distinct phases: from classical computer vision techniques (2000-2015) to deep learning approaches (2015-2020), and finally to modern language-guided methods (2020-present).
+This section provides a comprehensive review of this evolution, establishing the foundational context necessary to understand current LLM-based approaches and their advantages over existing methods.